yeraycaballero/fast/packages/web-components/fast-foundation/docs/api-report.md

     horizontalInset: string;
     // @internal (undocumented)
     horizontalPositioningMode: AxisPositioningMode;
-    // Warning: (ae-forgotten-export) The symbol "AxisScalingMode" needs to be exported by the entry point index.d.ts
-    //
     // @internal (undocumented)
     horizontalScaling: AxisScalingMode;
     position: TooltipPosition;
-    // Warning: (ae-forgotten-export) The symbol "AnchoredRegion" needs to be exported by the entry point index.d.ts
-    //
     // @internal
     region: AnchoredRegion;
     // @internal (undocumented)